Skip to main content

 Show More

 This course is designed for policymakers, program implementers, and practitioners from governments, NGOs, international organizations, foundations, and beyond, as well as students looking for an introduction to randomized evaluations.
-Join a community of learners from around the world who are interested in learning how rigorous evaluation and evidence can ensure their organizations’ programs have the intended impact.
+Join a community of learners from around the world who are interested in using rigorous evaluation and evidence to understand whether their programs achieve the intended outcomes.

-For researchers looking for more in-depth practical guidance for conducting randomized evaluations, including modules on survey design and data collection and management, we encourage you to enroll J-PAL’s semester-long course on Designing and Running Randomizations which is part of the MITx Data, Economics, and Development Policy MicroMasters Program.
+For researchers looking for more in-depth guidance for conducting randomized evaluations, we encourage you to enroll in J-PAL’s semester-long course on Designing and Running Randomized Evaluations which is part of the MITx Data, Economics, and Design of Policy MicroMasters Program.

 What you'll learn